Back to menu | Plan

 Crafts and professions

-A profession documented very well by the inscriptions is that of shipper, navicularius.
+A profession documented very well by the inscriptions is that of skipper, navicularius.
 Most of them are found in the north half of the east porticus.
 One guild is documented in the north porticus.

-The stationes in the south half of the east porticus were used by guilds that were active in and provided material for ship building and maintenance (wood shippers, navicularii lignarii; caulkers and sailmakers, stuppatores; rope makers, restiones; leather-workers, pelliones), construction work in the harbours plus the functioning of the lighthouse (shippers from Terracina, navicularii Tarricinenses), and the control of storage (grain measurers, mensores frumentarii).
+The stationes in the south half of the east porticus were used by guilds that were active in and provided material for ship building and maintenance (wood skippers, navicularii lignarii; caulkers and sailmakers, stuppatores; rope makers, restiones; leather-workers, pelliones), construction work in the harbours plus the functioning of the lighthouse (skippers from Terracina, navicularii Tarricinenses), and the control of storage (grain measurers, mensores frumentarii).
 These guilds worked for or together with the guilds of builders and ship builders (fabri tignuarii and fabri navales).
 Porters (saccarii) are documented in a statio on the north side, the operators of the tow boats on the Tiber (codicarii) on the west side.

 There is a striking absence of texts in the west porticus.
 Here too the mosaics regularly provide little information.
-It leads me to the hypothesis that especially this side of the square was used by larger groups of shippers (from provinces), and by different kinds of officials (superintendents, curatores; weigh masters, sacomarii; members of the staff of the procurator annonae).
+It leads me to the hypothesis that especially this side of the square was used by larger groups of skippers (from provinces), and by different kinds of officials (superintendents, curatores; weigh masters, sacomarii; members of the staff of the procurator annonae).
 Messengers (frumentarii) are also documented on the square.
 Most likely they had been assigned with the practical aspects of the reorganization of the square.

 (1) On grain measures see Jouanique 1969 and Minaud 2004.